CatAvadani/flick-pick-unit-and-integration-testing-project/README.md

   <img src="public/movie-details.png" alt="Movie Details Page" width="600">
  </div>

 Flick Pick is a web application that allows users to search for movies, TV shows, and other media content.
 It provides trending movies, search functionality, and detailed views of individual movies.
-The project is built with React, using TanStack Query for data fetching and caching, and react-router-dom for routing.
+The primary objective of this project was to practice and enhance skills in unit and integration testing within a React application.
+By implementing robust tests, the project aimed to ensure the reliability, correctness, and maintainability of the codebase.

 ### Features